monomelodies/monad/docs/components/setup.md

 The second optional argument to `navigation` can be a menu name, which defaults to `main` (the top menu in the default skin).
-Custom skins or views can define as many menus as they like.
+Custom skins or views can define as many menus as they like, as long as their internal names are unique.

 ## Customising the title
 The default label in the menu is simply the component's name; not very user